nationalarchives/tdr-design-documentation/README.md

 - ‘Do not delete your copies’ warning is well placed => keep
 - User expects to be notified by email about when transfer was safe and copies can be deleted => will be integrated later

+## To Dos (as of 31/10/2019)

+Improve current prototype
+- Check all error messages / error handling
+- Series description displayed to help users to choose right series reference?
+- Take Consignment information page out
+- Add a progress bar and message (do not close browser) in upload page
+- Improve processing page and add message about what is happening
+- Add message on processing success page that explains that it was saved as consignment XYZ (as soon as we actually save it as such)
+- Display content that user has entered on previous pages (in case the user requested a new series reference which extends the review by series description and creating body) and change consignment reference to the automatically generated one
+- Decide on message on last page about giving the user confirmation

+Add to current prototype
+- IE / Edge detection and different handling in the upload page
+- Create guidance or help page
+- Add additional metadata entry